Importance of collecting better product reviews

 Prioritize for the following scenarios:

-- For new products.
-So you can quickly start collecting quality reviews.
+- Craft emails for new products so you can quickly start collecting quality reviews.

-- Expensive products.
-For expensive products collecting product reviews matters even more.
+- And expensive products.
+For expensive products, collecting product reviews matters even more.

-- Products that have too few reviews but sell in large quantities.
+- And products that have too few reviews but sell in large quantities.